nnethercote/nnethercote.github.io/_posts/2021-12-08-a-brutally-effective-hash-function-in-rust.md

 title: A brutally effective hash function in Rust
 ---

+**Update (Dec 10, 2021):** I have added some extra information worth reading at the bottom of this post.

 The Rust compiler uses hash tables heavily, and the choice of hash function used for these hash tables makes a big difference to the compiler's speed.